 - Aloe Vera

 Avoid scratching the itch as much as possible.
-Scratching causes bumps to become irritated and inflamed, which actually makes them itch worse and last longer.
-Also, keep the area of the skin dry as much as possible, and avoid tight fitting clothes that may irritate the itch.
+Scratching can cause bumps that can become irritated and inflamed, which actually makes them itch worse and last longer.
+Also, keep the area of the skin dry as much as possible, and avoid tight fitting clothes that may irritate the skin.

 How to Prevent Anxiety Related Itch

-When anxiety is causing you to itch, the key to keeping itch away is to control your stress and anxiety.
-Only by keeping your anxiety in check can you prevent the itch or rash from coming back.
+When anxiety is causing you to itch, the key to managing or treating symptoms is to control your stress and anxiety.
+Only by keeping your anxiety in check can you prevent the itch or rash from returning.